Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 ### Create a new Snippet
 * Click to create a new Snippet at the top of the left sidebar.
 * Give the Snippet a "name".
 This will be used to refer to your Snippet from Pages, and must be a unique lowercase, `kebab-case` string.
 * The Snippet will be created with the `title` in front matter set to the specified name.
-Snippet front matter is not used in generating Pages, but can be useful to keep track of what you're working on alongside other Editors.
+Snippet front matter can be useful to keep track of what you're working on alongside other Editors as well as providing additional data to the Snippet.
 * Edit the content of your Snippet in the middle panel using any Markdown or MDC, and you'll see a Live Preview in the right panel.

 {:.important}